Some history on Oldswinford in the county of Worcestershire

 County Advertiser : September 10th 1881 Page 5

-"Private J. Cunningham, of the 1st Worcesters, writing from France this week to his wife, who lives at 31 Hall Street, Oldswinford, says:
+"Private J. Cunningham, of the 1st Worcesters, writing from France this week to his wife, who lives at 31 Hall Street, Oldswinford,

-my braces, breaking the buckle off, through the back of my overcoat underneath the shoulder, and through the jacket, the bullet coming out and killing the next man to me.
+was shot through my braces, breaking the buckle off, through the back of my overcoat underneath the shoulder, and through the jacket, the bullet coming out and killing

+the next man to me.
 Also had a narrow escape through a shell bursting over my head and killing the next man to me.
-Do not be surprised if you see my name in the paper amongst the missing as
+Do not be surprised if you see my name in the paper

-there were eight of us left behind.
+amongst the missing as there were eight of us left behind.
 We were holding a trench just in front of the German trenches.
-We got away the next night and rejoined our regiment, but had then been
+We got away the next night and rejoined our

 "Oldswinford Soldier's Narrow Escapes"